From chatbots that provide product recommendations, to ordering via home voice assistants - conversational commerce comes in many forms.

 With 1,3 billion users using Messenger and 2 billion users on WhatsApp worldwide, it is worth considering!

-- Improve customer experience: As seen with Staples, conversational commerce has the power to help improve the checkout journey, site navigation and overall customer experience.
+- Improve your customer experience: As seen with Staples, conversational commerce has the power to help improve the checkout journey, site navigation, and overall customer experience.

-- Increase engagement and interaction: Conversational commerce helps make your brand more accessible to consumers, by expanding your channel mix.
+Increase engagement and interaction: Chat conversations make your brand more accessible to consumers, by expanding your channel mix.
 This makes it easier for customers to reach you and interact with your brand.

-- Boost online sales: Conversational commerce provides the possibility to grow your business and increase online sales by helping up-sell and cross sell products.
+Boost your online sales: Conversational commerce provides the possibility to grow your business and increase online sales by helping up-sell and cross-sell products.
 At the same time, it can help automate parts of your customer service, helping drive your costs down.

-Looking for more insight for your eCommerce strategy and ways to prepare for the fast approaching peak sales season?
-Read our latest guide [10 Tips] Prepare your eCommerce Strategy for Peak Season 2020.
+Looking for more insight into your eCommerce strategy and ways to prepare for peak sales seasons?
+Read our latest guide [12 Tips] Prepare your eCommerce Strategy for 2024.